 - C designates a cross-listed course.
-See Section 2.2.7 on Cross-Listed Courses. - H designates honors courses - N designates a Summer Session course that is not equivalent to a regular session course with the same number.
-See Section 2.1.11 on Summer Courses. - R designates courses that meet the Reading and Composition Requirement. - W designates courses that are offered online.
-See Section 2.5 on Web-based and Online Courses.
+See section 2.2.7 on Cross-Listed Courses. - H designates honors courses - N designates a Summer Session course that is not equivalent to a regular session course with the same number.
+See section 2.1.11 on Summer Courses. - R designates courses that meet the Reading and Composition Requirement. - W designates courses that are offered online.
+See section 2.5 on Web-based and Online Courses.
+In Spring 2021 a new Flexible Scheduling Formats section was added to CMS, and COCI stopped issuing the "W" prefix.